ISDuBA/ISDuBA/docs/production_guide.md

 build the frontend and backend; this will result in a Tar-file inside `dist/` that contains the application.
 It can also be useful to look inside the Dockerfile of the application to see how individual components of the application can be built.
-If if there are no special requirements it can be enough to use already built Tar-file from the release page.
+If there are no special requirements it can be enough to use the already built tar-file from the release page.

 ### Running